StevenNoel/Citrix-IntelliScale/README.md

 -Azure : Used to denote that script will use Power Up/Down actions via Azure CLI

+-Weekend : Used to with -SchedMode to Enter the Enter-ScheduleOut Function if the day is a Saturday or Sunday, regardless of time.

 -LogOnly : Puts the script in Audit Mode.
 It will report everything that it should do, but won't take any action.

 -Email : Denotes that it will email the results